First Car to Learn to Drive a Stick Shift

 “We’ll lift it.”

-My first job out of college started the summer before as an intern for the Jeep and Eagle advertising agency CME.
-I absolutely loved being part of that agency which a year later had me in their Portland, Oregon field office with my first company car – the Eagle Schmeagle – a 1993 Eagle Summit ES.
+My first job out of college actually began the summer before as an intern for CME, the Jeep and Eagle advertising agency.
+I absolutely loved being part of that agency which a year later had me working in their Portland, Oregon field office with my first company car – the Eagle Schmeagle – a 1993 Eagle Summit ES.

 First Racing School – Skip Barber Racing School